wavemotion-dave/ColecoDS/README.md

 Drive 0 is the main drive that will hold and load your .dsk file image when you run the emulation.

-Drive 1 is the secondary drive and, by default, will house a persistant "RAM" Disk that works like any other disk but is stored in /data/einstein.ramd and is always loaded every time you start Einstein emulation.
+Drive 1 is the secondary drive and, by default, will house a persistent "RAM" Disk that works like any other disk but is stored in /data/einstein.ramd and is always loaded every time you start Einstein emulation.
 This comes pre-formatted (and you can re-initialize it using the DISK icon menu) with 200K of storage.
 To the emulator, it looks just like a standard second disk and is useful to hold often used programs and utilities - I use it to stash away a few flavors of XBAS so I've always got the right one on hand to play games.
-It's convienent to alaways have common utilties and programs available.
+It's convenient to always have common utilities and programs available.

 You can swap out either disk for another .dsk file as desired.